paridhi26/CSC413-project/README.md

 # CSC413-project

-# Instructions from the Aegis Paper
+# Instructions; adapted from the original README

 ## Installation